toutils/todbmanager/README.md

 todbmanager is a utility to scrape turkopticon into a database, and assist in maintaining that database.

+The database provided here is released under the following terms from Turkopticon: "Authorized for personal Mechanical Turk worker use only, at the discretion of TurkOpticon.
+All other use prohibited without express consent."

 At the moment, it only collects from turkopticon.ucsd.edu, it doesn't work for TO 2.0 at turkopticon.info